Health & Safety Risk Assessments

 - no or minimal recreational drug use

-- no activities which have a risk of injury
+- no activities with a risk of injury

 Most of these will apply to most morris events.
 The two that might not apply are those about alcohol consumption and activities with a risk of injury.
-But if you do have not had problems in the past and do not expect to get problems due to people drinking or due to dance related injuries, then it is reasonable to decide your event will be Tier 1.
+But if you have not had problems in the past and do not expect to get problems due to people drinking or due to dance-related injuries, then it is reasonable to decide your event will be Tier 1.

 Tier 1 Cover Level

 Events in Tier 1 can usually be safely covered without a healthcare professional or an ambulance in attendance.
-The cover required is:
+The recommended cover is:

-- knowledge of where the nearest defibrillator is and how to access it
+- knowledge of where the nearest defibrillator is, and how to access and use it

 - appropriate, identified people who know how to access emergency assistance.